 Book Beat Reading Group: Human Acts

-The Book Beat reading group selection for May is Human Acts by Han Kang.
+The Book Beat reading group selection for May is Human Acts by Nobel laureate Han Kang.
 We will meet virtually online via Zoom or in store on Wednesday, May 28 at 7:00 p.m.

 The Zoom link will be sent on the afternoon of the meeting to anyone interested in attending.

-The Book Beat reading group features international works in translation and more, and discussions are free and open to the public.
-Please call (248) 968-1190 or email bookbeatorders@gmail.com for more information.
+The Book Beat reading group features international works in translation.
+The discussion group is free and open to the public.
+Please call (248) 968-1190 or email bookbeatorders@gmail.com for more information or send us your name and emal to: bookbeatoders@gmail.com if you wish to attend.

 Amid a violent student uprising in South Korea, a young boy named Dong-ho is shockingly killed.